 - children’s homes

 - Anglican and non-conformist churches, Jewish synagogues, Sikh gurdwaras and other religious bodies

 Looking for Subjects

-Coming soon: Archaeology, Civil War, Environmental History, Farming History, Handwriting, Health and Medicine, Judaism, the Peak District, Population Statistics, Witchcraft, Women’s Suffrage and World War Two.
+Future guides: Archaeology, Civil War, Environmental History, Farming History, Handwriting, Health and Medicine, the Peak District, Population Statistics, Witchcraft, Women’s Suffrage and World War Two.